Smogna/Blackjack-Game/README.md

 Simulates a blackjack hand and reads an input from an interactable UI.
 Reports if your play was correct based on 'basic strategy' for Blackjack.

 # How was it made
-It was made in python using PyCharm
+It was made in python using PyCharm.
-The packages we used consist of:
+The packages we used consist of: tkinter, custom tkinter, PIL

 # How to use
 Download the folder, find 'Blackjack GTO Trainer.exe', and run